drojaazu/suddendesu/content/entry/happy-birthday/index.md

 # The Future

-So is this a long winded, masturbatory announcement that I'm moving on, that the site is closing?
+So is this actually a long winded, masturbatory announcement that I'm moving on, that the site is closing?

 No, that's not my intention at all.

 The SUDDEN DESU project remains very important to me.
 I want to see it continue.
 I enjoy digging into these old games and writing about what I find, but a balance must be struck.
 In the last year or so, I've made efforts to better organize my work and manage my time, and I am starting to reap the benefits.
 Moreover, the house I purchased and moved into just a couple months ago is massive compared to the two bedroom apartment we were renting before.
 My office is much more conducive to focus and to getting things done.
 I am well positioned now to maintain that necessary balance.